Froze202/AWSEC2-VR-CloudGaming/README.md

 # AWS EC2 Cloud/VR Gaming

-#### A guide to setting up an Amazon AWS EC2 G Instance for Cloud/VR Gaming
+#### A guide to setting up an Amazon AWS EC2 G instance for Cloud/VR Gaming

 Using Spot Instances, this setup will cost you around **$0.4 USD per hour**.
 On-Demand instances cost double and are not recommended.
 There is also an instance available for approximately **$0.6 USD per hour** which I highly recommend.
 The reason is explained further down the page.